cosmos/cosmos-sdk/docs/rfc/rfc-003-crosslang.md

 To support these, the hypervisor will accept an **authorization middleware** parameter which checks whether a given real caller account (verified by the hypervisor) is authorized to act as a different caller account for a given message request.

+### Gas

+Gas is a measure of computational resources consumed by a message handler.
+Whenever a gas limit is imposed, if at any point that gas limit is exceeded, execution will halt and an out-of-gas error will be returned to the last handler executing without a gas limit.
+If at the execution root (made via a call external to the hypervisor), the gas limit is set to zero, then execution of that handler is unmetered and essentially infinite.
+Such unmetered handlers may set any gas limit they wish for nested calls.
+Once there is a gas limit, gas consumed is a monotonically increasing value that can't be bypassed and is unaffected by any nesting of state tokens.

 ### Message Data and Packet Specification